osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other network backends.
-The support of an other network backend on request (info@osism.io).
+The support of an other network backend on request (info@betacloud-solutions.de).

    A list of possible network drivers can be found on https://github.com/openstack?q=networking.